-Managing clients in Asset Giant closes that loop.
-You keep a record of each customer, their contacts and the assets associated with them, so you can move effortlessly between a customer and their kit.
-It turns “which one did we install for them, and when?” from a research project into a single click.
+Keep a record of each customer, their contacts and the assets linked to them, so you move effortlessly between a client and their kit.
+“Which one did we install for them, and when?” becomes a single click.

 Your customers, joined up with your kit